Isaac-Tait/Fallfish_Tenkara_v2/content/blog/nozawa-osen-fire-festival/index.md

 tags: [Nagano Prefecture]
 ---
 <div class="text-lg mt-2">
 <p class="mb-2">Nozawa Onsen Ski Resort is one of the larger ski resorts in Japan, but it has not succumbed to modernization like Naeba (another big snow resort destination in Japan).
-The village of Nozawa Onsen dates back to the 8th century and is famous for its natural <a href="https://www.fallfishtenkara.com/onsens/" target="_blank" rel="noopener noreferrer">onsens aka hot springs</a>, it was also the location for the 1998 Olympic Biathlon.
+The village of Nozawa Onsen dates back to the 8th century and is famous for its natural <a href="https://www.fallfishtenkara.com/onsens/" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">onsens aka hot springs</a>, it was also the location for the 1998 Olympic Biathlon.
 Walking through the village feels like taking a step back in time.
 I first visited Nozawa Onsen last year and it was during that ski vacation that I heard about the Nozawa Onsen Fire Festival.
 It sounded pretty cool and so I made plans to go the following year.</p>

 <p class="mt-2 mb-2">Not a bad view from our ryokan!</p>